-''' TSSetRHSJacobianP(TS ts,Mat Amat,PetscErrorCode (fp)(TS,PetscReal,Vec,Mat,void),
+''' TSSetIJacobianP(TS ts,Mat Amat,PetscErrorCode (fp)(TS,PetscReal,Vec,Vec,PetscReal, or both, depending on which form is used to define the ODE.

-→void ctx) '''
+→Mat,void),void ctx) '''

 The arguments for the function fp() are the timestep context, current time, y, and the (optional) user-provided context.